elementor/elementor/readme.txt

 See Elementor Developer Edition versions changelog [here](https://go.elementor.com/dev-changelog/)

+= 3.14.1 - 2023-06-26 =

+* Fix: Video background added on the parent tab container only works on the first tab in Tabs widget
+* Fix: AI Image screen is not loading when there is no image in the control

 = 3.14.0 - 2023-06-19 =

 * New: Introducing Elementor AI for Image Creation – Unleash your creativity, improve and accelerate your workflow by instantly generating any type of image